 Learning all about the San people, their traditional ways and customs.
 A safari is very much about wildlife, but it is also about the people and this is an extraordinary tribe who educate their children through story telling.
 It is absolutely enchanting - and is perfectly summed up in the iconic film The Gods Must Be Crazy.

 One can either spend time at various camps or lodges in the Kalahari Desert, where on one day there will be the opportunity to walk out with the San people and learn about their culture and their techniques for hunting, as well as how they forage for plants.

 See fantastic wildlife too, but the emphasis is equally on wildlife as it is the culture and there will be the chance to sleep out beneath the stars on a deck which is an amazing experience!

 For those with greater interest and who want more of a cultural influence, then we have a wonderful four night safari with the San people in the Kalahari Desert.
-This is an incredible opportunity to experience a dignified and sensitive, authentic bushman safari.
+This is an incredible opportunity to experience a dignified and sensitive, authentic cultural safari with the San people.

-Here, the Bushmen people offer a fascinating insight into their unique way of life.
+Here, the San people offer a fascinating insight into their unique way of life.
 Your guide will be a fully qualified Zoologist/Biologist working in consultation with Community leaders thus ensuring a unique experience that combines both culture and wildlife in an educational, yet non-intrusive, fashion.
-Stay at a remote campsite deep in the ancestral gathering lands of the Zu/’hoasi Bushmen.
+Stay at a remote campsite deep in the ancestral gathering lands of the Zu/’hoasi.